tytydraco/yessleep/out/Im_An_Olympic_Figure_Skater_Theyre_Going_To_Kill_Me_After_The_Show_part_1.md

 “After the ceremonial flame is extinguished, you will die.”

 ‘Fuck this, I’m calling my dad.’
-I launched straight for the phone on the nightstand and started dialing his number.
+I launched straight for the phone on the nightstand and started dialing our home phone number.

-8…5…0…

 I wait with the phone against my ear in silence.
 Where’s the dialing sound?
 I look around my room on edge, before shifting my attention to the phone.
 I try redialing but no luck.
 Wrapping both hands around the machine, I shook it out of desperation with a violent, sharp groan.
 In doing so, I made a nauseating discovery.
 My fingers followed the cord, wishing to find it simply unplugged.